 For a loop traverse, there is no need to set a closing point, as the traverse should close onto the start location.

 - Click in the Direction field to begin entering your traverse dimensions.

 After entering your first traverse leg, you can click New to exit the current traverse and start a new one.

 Open saved traverse lines

-To trace traverse lines, open the traverse tool and click the Modify tool in the Modify Features pane.
+To trace traverse lines, open the traverse tool and click Modify in the Modify Features pane.
 Use the following guidelines when tracing traverse lines:

-- Lines can only be traced in the correct COGO direction.
+- Lines must be traced in the correct direction matching the COGO dimension.